vu-rdm-tech/site_copy/getting-started/yoda-disk-cryptomator.md

 To make sure local files are also safely encrypted you should enable Bitlocker, this should be the case on all VU laptops.

 # Using Cryptomator
-First connect to the Yoda disk using [CyberDuck](yoda-disk-cyberduck.md).
+First connect to the Yoda disk using [Cyberduck](yoda-disk-cyberduck.md).

 ## Install Cryptomator
  Download and install from the [Cryptomator](https://cryptomator.org/) site.

 ## Create a new Cryptomator vault
-Right click in CyberDuck and choose "New Encrypted Vault"
+Right click in Cyberduck and choose "New Encrypted Vault"
 ![alt text](screenshots/cryptomator-create.png "Create vault") Give the folder a name and set a passphrase.

-![alt text](screenshots/cryptomator-passphrase.png "Create vault, set passphrase") The vault will look like a normal folder in CyberDuck
+![alt text](screenshots/cryptomator-passphrase.png "Create vault, set passphrase") The vault will look like a normal folder in Cyberduck

 ![alt text](screenshots/cryptomator-folder.png "Cryptomator folder")